 It's recommended that the benchmarkDirectory is a directory ignored for source control and not cleaned by your build system.
 This way the generated files are not bloating your source control and they aren't lost when doing a build.
+For example in git, it should be added to .gitignore.
 Usually that directory is called local.